 Her luminous writing and commanding voice turned a life of trauma and triumph into a universal song of survival, dignity, and unshakeable hope.

-Maya Angelou lived a hundred lives before she ever wrote a book: a traumatized child, a teenage mother, a calypso dancer, a journalist in Egypt, a coordinator for the Southern Christian Leadership Conference.
-This vast tapestry of experience became the raw material for one of American literature's most essential bodies of work.
-Her debut memoir, 'I Know Why the Caged Bird Sings,' broke silence in a profound way, detailing her childhood rape and subsequent muteness with a lyrical honesty that was revolutionary.
-It announced a writer who could stare down darkness and still find a rhythm worth singing.
-Angelou's voice—both in her poetry and in her physical, sonorous speaking voice—became a instrument of resilience and celebration.
-She recited her poem 'On the Pulse of Morning' at President Bill Clinton's inauguration, a moment that cemented her role as a national storyteller.
-More than a writer, she was a cultural force who moved through the world with a regal grace, teaching that the story of a Black woman's life was not just a personal history, but a vital chapter in the story of humanity itself.
+Maya Angelou wrote 'I Know Why the Caged Bird Sings,' detailing her childhood rape and subsequent muteness with lyrical honesty.
+She lived a hundred lives before that book: a traumatized child, a teenage mother, a calypso dancer, a journalist in Egypt, a coordinator for the Southern Christian Leadership Conference.
+This vast experience became raw material for essential American literature.
+Her voice—in poetry and in her sonorous speaking—became an instrument of resilience and celebration.
+She recited 'On the Pulse of Morning' at President Bill Clinton's inauguration.
+She was a cultural force who moved through the world with regal grace, teaching that a Black woman's life was a vital chapter in the story of humanity.

 1928–1945